 If you think you may want to change the position of your Hicat® over time then use the lowest ceiling height measurement in the room - our units have some adjustment so they can be raised so using the shortest height means that you will get the best fit.

-Using a steel retractable type tape measure, place the body of the tape measure on the floor & extend the tape to the ceiling making sure that you keep a vertical line when taking the measurement & add the size of the tape measure body to the dimension taken (the body dimension to add will normally be noted on the side of the tape measure for reference) - do this a few times then take the average measurement.
+Using a steel retractable type tape measure, place the body of the tape measure on the floor & extend the tape to the ceiling making sure that you keep a vertical line when taking the measurement & add the size of the tape measure body to the dimension taken - the body dimension to add will normally be noted on the side of the tape measure for reference.

 To help get a more accurate measurement make sure that you press the body of the tape measure into the pile of the carpet as much as you can whilst taking the measurement - this will allow for the fact that the carpet will compress under the weight of the Hicat® when installed.